HamnaIshaq/shopping-cart/notes/notes.md

 - product list
   - is an array of products rendered correctly on the screen
   - if the array of products is not provided, is a message is returned that says "no products"
-  - when "add to cart" btn is clicked, a function is run which adds clicked product to the state named "cartProducts",
+  - when "add to cart" btn is clicked, a function is run which adds clicked product to the state named "cartProducts" (test on hold for now)